CLIMADA-project/climada_papers/201812_climada_risk_assessment/climada_v1.0.0/README.txt

 These scripts reproduce the main results of paper:
-CLIMADA – a global weather and climate risk assessment platform.
+CLIMADA - a global weather and climate risk assessment platform.
 Aznar-Siguan, G & Bresch, D. N.

-Execute script_exec.py.
+Execute script_exec.py with CLIMADA version v1.0.0.
 The execution in a laptop should take less than 2 hours.

 The script loads the TC track data (processed IBTrACS contained in sel_hist.p) in the containing folder and writes in the same folder